crisprVerse/.github/profile/README.md

 ### Core packages

+Installing the package `crisprVerse` effectively installs all of the core packgages of the crisprVerse ecosystem.
-To install the core crisprVerse packages from Bioconductor, simply enter the following commands in a fresh R session:
+To install `crisprVerse` from Bioconductor, simply enter the following commands in a fresh R session:

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))